 - Install approximately 262 feet of predominantly pipe.
-This would be accomplished by removing existing pipe and installing new pipe in a new, shorter route. - Create a 66-foot bypass to continue to serve Regulator Station 981. - This bypass would allow the line to remain in service and avoid impact to 9 core customers and avoid the expense of CNG/LNG support. - In order to facilitate pigging in both directions, the boundary of and and pipe would be moved approximately 160 feet west. - Utilize SDG&E Field Operations to perform construction. - Create a work plan to accompany the joint right of entry permit application for the temporary construction work in the jurisdiction of the Metropolitan Transit System and the North County Transit District. - Coordinate with the United States Navy to avoid future relocation of SDG&E pipe because of an aviation fuel pipeline that crossed the intended route of L-49-32.
+This would be accomplished by removing existing pipe and installing new pipe in a new, shorter route. - Create a 66-foot bypass to continue to serve Regulator Station 981. - This bypass would allow the line to remain in service and avoid impact to 9 core customers and avoid the expense of CNG/LNG support. - In order to facilitate pigging in both directions, the boundary of and and pipe would be moved approximately 160 feet west. - Utilize SDG&E Field Operations to perform construction. - Create a work plan to accompany the joint right of entry permit application for the temporary construction work in the jurisdiction of the Metropolitan Transit System and the North County Transit District. - Coordinate with the United States Navy to avoid future relocation of SDG&E pipe because of an avoid avoid future relocation of SDG&E pipe